 I also mentioned how excited I was to see what they would come up with when the Big Ten added Nebraska to their ranks, changing the number of participating colleges to twelve.
 (As a graduate of a Big Ten school, I have a vested interest in this topic.)

 The wait is over.

-Well, the wait is over.
-This week, the Big Ten unveiled their new logo.
+This week, the Big Ten unveiled its new logo.

-Let’s start with what they where going for in the development of the new logo.
-The designers, Michael Bierut and Michael Gericke from the design firm Pentagram, say they were symbolizing the conference’s future as well as its heritage.
-The logo will work in a square format as well as a horizontal format, which will make it flexible for use on networking websites, as well as a header on their own website.
-And the logo is flexible, in case the number changes again.
+The designers, Michael Bierut and Michael Gericke from the design firm Pentagram say they were symbolizing the conference’s future and heritage.
+The logo will work in a square format and a horizontal format, which will make it flexible for use on networking websites and a header on their own website.
+And the logo is flexible if the number changes again.
 As Gericke says, “Going forward, fans will know The Big Ten will always be the Big Ten.”

-Another approach is the one from the BIGTEN Network.
+A better approach is the one from the BIG TEN Network.
 They use a modern font, leaning in a forward motion, with 11 stars running underneath to represent the 11 schools.
 All they will need to do to update their logo is add the 12th star.

 Design Done Better

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design